Is Medicinal Cannabis Effective For Treating Epilepsy?

 Any reduction in seizures is welcome news and when assessed in relation to positive changes in quality of life measures, both aspects increase in significance.
 Meaningful, if not statistically significant, changes in physical activity, cognition, mood, social skills and speech have been noted by caretakers in epilepsy specific quality-of-life questionnaires.

 While some trials haven’t shown such glowing outcomes and highlight the need for more controlled studies of the therapeutic efficacy of medicinal cannabis, adverse effects have included somnolence, diarrhea and appetite loss.
 In light of negative side effects from current pharmaceutical treatment, most researchers and caregivers consider the adverse effects of medical cannabis treatment to be manageable.

 Evidence also suggests that mediation of the endocannabinoid system has strong promise in increasing positive treatment outcomes however, the mechanisms behind this have not yet been fully elucidated.

 Applied Cannabis Research, along with MGC Pharmaceuticals, last year announced the impending commencement of investigations into MGC’s CannEpil.
 This trial has been given ethics approval and will investigate the efficacy of the CannEpil compared with a 100% CBD formulation.
-Read more about how ACR and CA Clinics will be involved in this exciting research, as well as an endorsement from one of Australia’s leading advocacy bodies for epilepsy, Epilepsy Action Australia.

 Some media reports have labelled medical cannabis as a panacea for a wide range of indications.
 It should not be mistaken, medical cannabis is definitely not a cure-all however, it may offer prospective options for conditions with otherwise difficult symptoms to treat.